 Integrative approaches to surgery at a glance

-An integrative approach to surgery involves actively preparing for surgery, making wise choices about pain control during and after surgery, and promoting a balanced body terrainthe internal conditions of your body, including nutritional status, fitness, blood sugar balance, hormone balance, inflammation and more all throughout your surgery experience.
+An integrative approach to surgery begins with a full appraisal of whether surgery is likely to do more good than harm.
+If you decide on surgery, an integrative approach involves actively preparing for surgery, making wise choices about pain control during and after surgery, and promoting a balanced body terrainthe internal conditions of your body, including nutritional status, fitness, blood sugar balance, hormone balance, inflammation and more all throughout your surgery experience.
 Integrative approaches starting before surgery can improve your resilience, your response to surgery, and your recovery.

 Addressing body terrain imbalances such as blood sugar and insulin resistance, excess body weight, and poor muscle density can improve your survival and reduce complications from surgery.
 Prehabilitation (prehab)improving the functional capability of a patient prior to a surgical procedure or other medical treatment can be part of your preparation for surgery to address imbalances.